Bigham-AnthroGenetics/Bigham-Lab-Tips-and-Tricks/AccessingRStudioServer.md

 Then you'll simply copy and paste the http:// bit into your web browser, login, and viola!

-Now let's exit our tmux session, so it keeps running in the background by typing control b and control d.
+Now let's exit our tmux session, so it keeps running in the background by typing control b and then d.

 To get back to the tmux session, type: